 Avoid getting this medicine on any skin areas outside the base of your eyelashes.
 Increased hair growth can occur on any skin surface that comes into contact with bimatoprost topical ophthalmic.

-If this medication gets directly in your eyes, rinse with water.
+If this medicine gets directly in your eye, rinse with water.

 Bimatoprost topical ophthalmic side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Stop using this medicine and call your doctor at once if you have:

 severe burning or itching of your eyes;